levinkkk/Stride/README.md

 Your input is very much welcomed.
 There's a lot to do, but you're getting involved at a time when you can have a major impact and influence on an exciting project.
 Stride is developed hand-in-hand with Suit, a cross-platform Swift GUI toolkit, so you'll have to get your hands dirty there, too--but it'll be fun.

+## How can I monitor Stride's progress

+You can follow me on Twitter, where I post frequent progress updates for both Suit and Stride.
+Hopefully the project will gain other contributors over time and I will no longer be a single contact point for the projects.

 ## Quick Start

 If you're running on macOS, you simply need to pull down the repository, then: